-Flexible Spending Arrangements also sometimes referred to as Flexible Spending Accounts, can be used for medical expenses are not linked to HDHP's they can be used with any health plans and are usually offered by an employer as part of a benefits package.
+Flexible Spending Arrangements, also sometimes referred to as Flexible Spending Accounts, can be used for medical expenses and are not linked to HDHP's, so they can be used with any health plans and are usually offered by an employer as part of a benefits package.

 FSA Money Expires at the End of the Year—No Long-Term Savings Potential

 You benefit from tax savings of the money you put in your FSA, the problem is, you won't be able to keep any funds left in it at the end of the year if you haven't used them.
 FSA's do not work well as a long-term savings strategy.*